Maybelline Logo

 Maybelline: Brand overview

-Maybelline is a well-known cosmetics brand that appeared in 1915.
-It was founded by 20-year-old businessman Thomas Lyle Williams, who invented the original mascara recipe.
-Since 1967, the trademark passed from hand to hand, until the French company L’Oréal bought it out.
+Maybelline is a famous cosmetics brand that appeared in 1915.
+It was founded by 20-year-old businessman Thomas Lyle Williams, who invented the original recipe for mascara.
+In 1967, the brand changed hands until it was bought out by the French company L’Oréal.

 Meaning and History